raphaelpra/exos/README.md

 as noted above, most of the contents is written as notebooks; all notebooks are jupytext-encoded using either `py:percent` or `md:myst` formats
+you will **need to `pip install jupytext`** to be able to read those as notebooks
 also all notebooks have their filename prefix ending in `-nb` to help the distinction between notebooks and pure Python or pure markdown

 ## online

-these 2 categories are available online here, with an attempt to organize each content into meaningful sections:
+these 2 categories are available online here (login required), with an attempt to organize each content into meaningful sections:

 * [pure Python: start here](https://nbhosting.inria.fr/builds/python-exos/python/latest/README.html)